-If you want to compare different objects or different versions other than the defaults, select the different object or version (using Versions view) on the Tabletop object browse and choose the corresponding Set button (Object Version 1 or Object Version 2) to select that object version for comparison.
+To compare different objects or different versions other than the defaults, select the different object or version (using Versions or Version Ancestry view) on the Tabletop object browse and choose the corresponding Set button (Object Version 1 or Object Version 2) to select that object version for comparison.
 Alternatively, you can manually enter the version of the Object and choose the OK button.